Bayesian Quantum Amplitude Estimation: Introduction

 One framework capable of generalizing to the noisy case is Bayesian inference, which applies naturally to the iterative formulation of QAE.
 However, the involved processing costs are high.
 The circuit length is expected to increase exponentially with the iteration number \cite{ferrie2012, suzuki2020}, with higher precision requiring more iterations.
 In a naive strategy, the searching range and thus the optimization cost per iteration are expected to increase exponentially with the total iterations.

 On the other hand, the cost of a naive (deterministic) statistical approximation increases exponentially with the number of parameters.
 More efficient approximations are vital to ensure tractability; importantly, care must be taken lest they jeopardize scalability or correctness.
 In \cite{wang2021}, a noise-aware approach to QAE based on Bayesian inference is proposed under a normality assumption.
 While this is a cost-effective approach for simple cases, it is not expected to generalize well to more complex ones, namely problems involving more elaborate noise models.
+Furthermore, this proposal requires generalizing the Grover operator and optimizing over large numbers of parameters, incurring a significant cost overhead.